CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 #### Color most common categories

-Another useful function for coloring categorical data is [`top`](/developers/carto-vl/reference/#cartoexpressionstop). `top` allows you to select a number of most commonly occuring categories in a dataset and assign them a color.
+Another useful function for coloring categorical data is [`top`](/developers/carto-vl/reference/#cartoexpressionstop). `top` allows you to select a number of most commonly occurring categories in a dataset and assign them a color.
 Similar to the map above, remaining categories are assigned to the `others` bucket.

 The map below visually summarizes the top three most common weather conditions for rail accidents in the US between the years of 2010-2014 using the `top` function.
 The top three categories are matched to the listed colors (`darkorange`,`darkviolet`,`darkturquoise`) and all other weather conditions are colored `white` in the *others* bucket: